informationgrid/ingrid-editor/docs/Start.md

 ## Database

-The database-system is [PostgreSQL](https://www.postgresql.org/), which is a NoSQL database which supports transaction.
+The database-system is [PostgreSQL](https://www.postgresql.org/), which is a relational database with support for JSON fields.
-It's used as an embedded database, so that there's no need to install or configure another database.
-Since OrientDB supports transactions, it's possible to execute big tasks on the database, with the possibility to rollback to the state before the task.
+Moreover it supports transaction, so that every (batch of) operation can be rolled back to the previous state.

 ### Data model

-Each catalog is a separate database.
-Another database `IgeUsers` is used to manage users and their permissions to access a catalog.
+All data is held in a single database.
+That means that all documents of all catalogs are united in that single database.

 The data model is shown here: